Superman (2025 film): Music

 In December 2023, Gunn said most of the film's score and major themes had been written, but the composer had not been announced because their deal had not been finalized.
 In February 2024, he announced that John Murphy was composing the score after doing so for The Suicide Squad, The Guardians of the Galaxy Holiday Special (2022), and Guardians of the Galaxy Vol. 3.
 In December, Gunn confirmed that Murphy was using a new version of John Williams's "Superman March" theme from the 1978 Superman film.
 Gunn considered Williams's score to be one of the greatest of all time and had associated his theme with Superman from the start of the film's development.
 He saw the theme's inclusion as one way for the film to harken back to past iterations.
 Unlike other projects by Gunn, Superman only features two licensed songs; "Punkrocker" by Teddybears & Iggy Pop, and "5 Years Time" by Noah and the Whale.
 In April 2025, David Fleming was revealed to be contributing some music and sharing credit for the score with Murphy.
-On the soundtrack, Safran's daughter Lou Lou performs "The Mighty Crabjoys Theme" with the American rock band Foxy Shazam, with Lou Lou and the band's member Eric Nally on vocals, and written by Gunn and Nally.
+The end credits features the original song, "The Mighty Crabjoys Theme", which Gunn wrote with the Foxy Shazam rock band members Eric Nally and Devin Williams.